RECENT RESEARCH BY DEVELOPMENTAL PSYCHOLOGY FACULTY

 Intervention programs that reduce conflict among divorced parents

 Dr. Jeffrey Cookston recently published an article in Family Court Review providing evidence that after participation in a divorcing parent education curriculum parents reported less conflict, anxiety, and depression.
 These results are important as they represent only the second time that a psychoeducational intervention program reduced conflict between parents after divorce.
 Incidentally, Dr. Cookston was also the lead author on that paper published in Family Processes in 2007.
-The Family Court Review article was discussed on the Huffington Post recently.
+The Family Court Review article was discussed on the Huffington Post.

 Exercise and executive functioning linked among obese children